JuneOrg2020/study-player/README.md

 * It can control the play speed.
 * It can save the volume for each voice.
 * It can play the sound file from position that you set. <br/>
-For example, when you set the position at 00:04, if you push the playback key, this player start from 00:04 instead of 00:00.
+For example, when you set the position at 00:04, if you push the playback key, this player starts from 00:04 instead of 00:00.
 * It can save the sound file with play position and play volume.
 Saved files can be played on Review Page.

 # Usage